Space trade: Issues

 It is theorized that if different locations within the Solar System become inhabited by humans, they would need to transport valuable resources between different planets, moons and asteroids.
 The asteroid belt is theorized to become a source of valuable ores that may develop into industrial asteroid mining infrastructure, whereas Earth may export hi-tech production.
 The factor of energy-efficiency of interplanetary transportation may become very important to estimate economic value of a trade route.

 John Hickman identified the principal obstacle to developing space trade as the distances involved, which will reduce all or nearly all trade to the exchange of intangible goods.
 That threatens the possibility of conducting business in a genuinely common currency and of enforcing debt agreements incurred by governments.

-A 2009 article explored tax implications.